Skip to main content

 Impact Analysis (IA)

-On 18 June 2020, the Australian Energy Market Commission (AEMC) released the draft rule determination and draft rule titled National Electricity Amendment (Changes to intervention mechanisms) Rule 2020.
+On 19 November 2020, the Australian Energy Market Commission (AEMC) released the draft rule determination and rule titled National Electricity Amendment (Semi-Scheduled Generator Dispatch Obligations) Rule 2020.

 Commonwealth-State